-In accordance with the Memorandum of Incorporation, not less than one third of the directors are subject to retirement and re-election by shareholders on an annual basis.
-As a result of this requirement, the following directors will retire by rotation at the 2019 Annual General Meeting: Messrs M Dally, RH Field, PR Louw, JJ Durand and DTV Msibi.
+In accordance with the Memorandum of Incorporation, not less than one-third of the directors are subject to retirement and re-election by shareholders on an annual basis, as well as any director who has held office for three years since his last election.
+As a result of these requirements, the following directors will retire by rotation at the 2023 Annual General Meeting: Messrs PR Louw, GM Steyn, GC Zondi, and Dr PM Moumakwa.
 All retiring directors have made themselves available for re-election.